-James Goydos, MD is widely recognized as a leading expert in melanoma research and surgical oncology.
-In his over 20 years of experience as a surgeon, he has conducted and published research that has directly translated into patient care, clinical trials, and cutting-edge treatment modalities.
+James Goydos, MD is widely recognized as a leading expert in melanoma research, and surgical oncology.
+In his over 20 years of experience as a surgeon, he has conducted and published research that has directly translated into patient care, clinical trials, and cutting-edge treatment modalities for skin cancer.
 James Goydos' research and clinical trials have shown recorded growth arrest in melanoma cells, transforming the area of cancer genomics.

 Goydos is deeply committed to his passion for educating tomorrow's professionals with his decades of experience as a Professor of Surgery and researcher.
 Goydos is an advocate for patient privacy and has been recognized for his leadership in patient care by the Cancer Institute of New Jersey Melanoma Research Foundation.
 By 2020, his work with Melanoma research, innovative trials, and talent as a Professor have led him to record numerous awards as a Top Doctor in Cancer Care in New Jersey and New York.

 James Goydos is an academic surgeon specializing in Surgical Oncology.
 He is an experienced Professor Of Surgery and researcher with a demonstrated history of leading clinical trials and working in the medical industry.
-His work has transformed the field of melanoma, with clinical trials recording the arrest of cancer cell growth.
+His work has transformed the field of melanoma, with clinical trials recording the arrest of skin cancer cell growth.
 He is a strong education professional with a Doctor of Medicine (M.D.) from Rutgers, Robert Wood Johnson Medical School.

 Recognized for his leadership in patient care by the Melanoma Research Foundation and The Cancer Institute of New Jersey (CINJ), James Goydos is a leading expert in his field.
 Throughout his experience, he has been consistently awarded for being a top doctor for cancer care.